miekg/godoc2md/cmd/godocserve/README.md

 Optionally you can specify a git branch separated by white space on the same line as well.
 If not given it defaults to 'main'.
 And further more if you need a vanity import you can specify this after the branch.
 This does make the branch mandatory to be specified.
+It will also check and parse the go.mod file and extract the path there.

 By default this files should be named 'repos' (as this is used in the go generate line).